-Visit The Sacré-Coeur in Montmartre – Basilica of the Sacred Heart
+Visit The Sacré-Coeur, Montmartre – Basilica of the Sacred Heart

-The impressive Sacré-Coeur Basilica was built between 1873 and 1924, and it is dedicated to Christ’s Sacred Heart.
-Today, the Sacré-Coeur welcomes more than 10 million visitors per year, making it the second most visited religious building in France, only after Notre Dame.
+The impressive Sacré-Coeur Basilica was built between 1873 and 1924 and is dedicated to Christ’s Sacred Heart.
+Today, the Sacré-Coeur welcomes more than 10 million visitors annually, making it the second most visited religious building in France, only after Notre Dame.

 Sacré-Coeur Hours and Admission Conditions

-The Basilica Sacré-Coeur is free to visit, and it is open from 6.30 am to 10.45 pm.
-Guided visits are not allowed inside as a sign of respect for Christ and the people who want to pray in peace.
+The Basilica Sacré-Coeur is free to visit, open from 6.30 am to 10.45 pm.
+Guided visits are not allowed inside as a sign of respect for Christ and those who want to pray in peace.